gfk-ba/meteor-continuous-deployment/README.md

 #meteor-continuous-deployment

-Continuous deployment to travis-ci for meteor boiler plate.
+Continuous deployment to *.meteor.com using travis-ci for boiler plate.

 ## Enviroment variables
 |Variable|Description|